Preparing to buy your first home

 Ask yourself a few questions: How much do you have in savings?
 How much debt do you have?
 Where is your money going every month?
 Are you able to take on additional or unexpected expenses?

 Most homebuyers probably picture themselves in a single-family, detached house.
-But other types of housing might work, too.
+But other types of housing might be a better option.

 If you don’t need a whole house or a yard, consider a condominium or townhouse.
 These options can be more affordable and can serve as great starter homes for first-time buyers.